-- 3. Slate's exercise of its rights under this Article shall not be subject to arbitration or midterm bargaining. - 4.
-The rights set forth in this Article shall remain in effect both during the term of this Agreement and after its expiration.
+3. Slate's exercise of its rights under this Article shall not be subject to arbitration or midterm bargaining.

+4. The rights set forth in this Article shall remain in effect both during the term of this Agreement and after its expiration.

-ARTICLE VI - DISCIPLINE, DISCHARGE AND REDUCTIONS IN FORCE
+ARTICLE VII - DISCIPLINE, DISCHARGE AND REDUCTIONS IN FORCE

-1. Probationary Period.
+- 1. Probationary Period.
 New employees, including Slate employees previously working outside the unit, shall have a six (6) month probationary period.
-During this six (6)-month probationary period, new employees may be disciplined or discharged without just cause, and the discipline or discharge of new employees during their probationary period shall not be subject to the grievance and arbitration procedure of this Agreement.

-2. Discipline and Discharge.
+During this six (6)-month probationary period, new employees may be disciplined or discharged without just cause, and the discipline or discharge of new employees during their probationary period shall not be subject to the grievance and arbitration procedure of this Agreement. - 2.
+Discipline and Discharge.

-- a.
+a.
 Slate has the right to discipline and/or discharge bargaining unit employees for just cause and to determine the appropriate disciplinary action (e.g., warning or discharge) based on the facts and circumstances of each case.
-The Employer shall promptly notify the Union, in writing, of any discipline with a specification of the conduct resulting in discipline. - b.
-For conduct that is subject to progressive discipline under this Agreement, progressive discipline will consist of a verbal warning documented by Human Resources, a written warning, a final written warning\and then termination.
+The Employer shall promptly notify the Union, in writing, of any discipline with a specification of the conduct resulting in discipline.

+b.
+For conduct that is subject to progressive discipline under this Agreement, progressive discipline will consist of a verbal warning documented by Human Resources, a written warning, a final written warning and then termination.
 The Company will provide a reasonable amount of time for improvement before progressing an employee to the next step when viewing the employee's performance as a whole.
 The Company may determine that counseling is necessary during the progression period.
 Counseling may include training or training recommendations, implementation of a corrective action plan, or mentoring.
 In any arbitration over an employee's termination, progressive discipline will be deemed satisfied if the employee received these three disciplinary actions.
-However, nothing in this Agreement limits Slate's right to discipline, suspend or discharge an employee without progressive discipline in appropriate cases, including but not limited to cases of gross misconduct (for example, plagiarism, other breaches of journalistic ethics, violence, dishonesty or theft). - c.
-Warnings and other disciplinary actions that do not result in a loss of pay shall not be subject to arbitration under this Agreement. - d.
-Copies of all written disciplinary action will be provided to the Guild as soon as practical after the discipline.
-One year after a disciplinary action has been placed in an employee's file, the employee may request that the discipline be expunged.
-Whether such discipline will be expunged will be in Slate's sole discretion after considering the employee's justification for the request. - e.
-In the event Slate requires a bargaining unit member to attend an investigatory meeting that the bargaining unit member reasonably believes may lead to discipline, a Union representative may attend the meeting at the request of the Employee to provide Weingarten representation.
+However, nothing in this Agreement limits Slate's right to discipline, suspend or discharge an employee without progressive discipline in appropriate cases, including but not limited to cases of gross misconduct (for example, plagiarism, other breaches of journalistic ethics, violence, dishonesty or theft).
+As supervisors, Section Editors, Managing Editors and Managing Producers have greater expectations for performance and workplace conduct.
+As such, individuals in such roles shall be held to a higher standard for workplace conduct, adherence to Company policy, and execution of their supervisory responsibilities.
+As is consistent with the arbitral precedent, and given these higher expectations, as an element of just cause, traditional steps in progressive discipline may be skipped depending on the nature of any deficiencies.
+Said supervisors shall also remain subject to Section (f) of this provision.